ARM-software/arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

    C1-Nano CPU.
 This needs to be enabled for revision r0p0 and is fixed in r0p1.

+-  ``ERRATA_C1NANO_3419531``: This applies errata 3419531 workaround to
+   C1-Nano CPU.
+This needs to be enabled for revision r0p0 and is fixed in r0p1.

 -  ``ERRATA_C1NANO_3437202``: This applies errata 3437202 workaround to
    C1-Nano CPU.
 This needs to be enabled for revision r0p0 and is fixed in r0p1.